-The implementation of the UK regulations gave a 2 year transposition period so that any relevant plan or programme on which preparatory work had started prior to September 2004 and which was adopted before 22nd July 2006 would not be subject to SEA.
-Work on the Mayor's Draft NLJWS started before September 2004, but the strategy had not been formally adopted by 22nd July 2006, so the requirement to carry out retrospective SEA applies, as outlined below.
+The implementation of the UK regulations gave a 2 year transition period so that any relevant plan or programme on which preparatory work had started prior to September 2004 and which was adopted before 22nd July 2006 would not be subject to SEA.
+Work on the Mayor's Draft North London Joint Waste Strategy (NLJWS) started before September 2004, but the strategy had not been formally adopted by 22nd July 2006, so the requirement to carry out SEA applies, as outlined below.